-Did you know that the green part of scallions and leeks are low FODMAP?
+Did you know that the green parts of scallions and leeks are low FODMAP?
 The FODMAPs are actually located in the bulb of these veggies, so steer clear of the white part, but enjoy the low FODMAP onion-like taste of the green part!
-You can use these options in place of onion in many recipes, or sprinkle chopped scallions (green part only) on top of eggs, baked potato, pasta salad and other meals for a garnish with some additional flavor.
+You can use these options in place of onion in many recipes, or sprinkle chopped scallions (green part only) on top of eggs, baked potato, pasta salad, and other meals for a garnish with some additional flavor.

 I love how Epicured takes advantage of the many low FODMAP options available to give their food a punch of flavor.
-If you prefer to spend less time in the kitchen, they deliver flavorful, home-cooked meals, sides and snacks to you – no clean-up required!
+If you prefer to spend less time in the kitchen, they deliver flavorful, home-cooked meals, sides, and snacks to you – no clean-up required!

 If you would like additional resources regarding adding flavor while following the Low FODMAP diet, The Low FODMAP Diet Step by Step by Kate Scarlata MPH, RD and recipe developer, Dede Wilson is a great cookbook and resource that reviews all 3 phases of the low FODMAP diet with 165 delicious recipes.